 A number of other churches sit around it, including sites dedicated to Saint Spyridon (with a beautiful blue dome) and Saint Theodosia, the protector saint of castles.

 Standing to the north of the main Kastelli (and connected to it by an underground tunnel) the Goulas takes its name from the Turkish word “tower.”

 It is sometimes called the tower of Nimborio.
 A square building, it once acted as a watchtower, a store for grain, and finally a refuge for villagers in times of trouble.

-Once housing and internal chapel run by the monks at Patmos, it is now open to the public, although somewhat dilapidated.
+Once housing and an internal chapel run by the monks at Patmos, it is now open to the public, although somewhat dilapidated.